Zeyu-Li/blog/_posts/2023-05-13-starting-in-the-metaverse.md

 Going forward I also wonder if I should ask ChatGPT to help me write these blog posts as I have been writing this all myself 🤔.
 I am so hyped for the future!

 ## School Life

-Thankfully no school as I have decided to drop out of the spring courses as I don't think I can handle the can shortened schedule of spring semesters (2 month long).
+Thankfully no school as I have decided to drop out of the spring courses as I don't think I can handle the can shortened schedule of spring semesters (2 months long).
 Hopefully I will still be able to graduate after fall this year but this does put it in question.
 Nevertheless I am hopeful I just need 1 more semester.

 ----